 Playa del Carmen

 Replacing the ever so popular Cancun, Playa del Carmen is an A-lister winter vacation destination.
 With tendy beach huts and crystal blue waters, Playa del Carmen is as beautiful as it is chic.
 For the traveler that is looking to party the night away, the beach resorts are the place to be.
 For the traveler who is looking for the quaint village feel, find lodging inland.
 Inland you can enjoy authentic restaurants, shopping and the local sites.
 Always make sure to keep safety first.
 Whenever enjoying the splendors of a foreign country, always be cognizant of the surroundings, and only go with reputable excursion groups if going outside of the city.
+And after finding your inspiration for stuff to sell, you can head over to https://importkey.com/ and find the most affordable supplier for your stuff.

 St. Martin (and St. Maartin)